Analysis | The day coronavirus cases hit a new high, a senior Trump adviser tried to diminish the death toll

 I am a reporter for The Washington Post.
 I am not on the president’s coronavirus task force.
 Yet I can pick out trends suggesting how the number of new coronavirus cases necessarily leads to a predictable increase in deaths.
 But, then, I wasn’t tapped to work for the White House precisely because I could use my medical degree to make arguments diminishing the risk posed by the virus.

-If the ratio holds, we can expect around 1,500 deaths a day by Nov.
+If the ratio holds, we can expect about 1,500 deaths a day by Nov.
 18. If we do, remember that the best way to diminish the number is to compare it to some much, much larger number.
 The number of new cases each day at that point will probably serve nicely.